ca1yz/convert-dicom-to-nifti-directories/README.md

 ## Introduction

-Dealing with medical imaging data often involves the challenging task of converting large, sometimes disorganized, collections of DICOM files into the NIfTI format required by many analysis pipelines.
-If you've ever wrestled with organizing files scattered across nested directories or struggled to correctly identify different imaging sequences (especially with multi-site or inconsistently structured data), you know it can be a significant bottleneck.
+Dealing with medical imaging data often involves the challenging task of converting large, sometimes disorganized, collections of DICOM files into the NIfTI format.

 `dcmsort2nii` aims to alleviate this headache.
 It acts as a smart wrapper around the excellent `dicom2nifti` library, adding **key features** designed to streamline the batch processing of complex datasets.
 Our goal is to make the often-tedious first step of DICOM organization and conversion much simpler and faster:

 *   **Handles Complex Structures**: Simply point it at your main DICOM directory, and it intelligently scans through all subdirectories to find your data.
 *   **Automatic Sequence Grouping**: Analyzes DICOM headers within each patient/study folder to automatically identify and group different imaging sequences, even if they're mixed together.
 *   **Accelerated Conversion**: Leverages multiple CPU cores for parallel processing, significantly speeding up conversion for large datasets.
-*   **Essential Metadata Tracking**: Generates a detailed `.parquet` file (with a `.csv` fallback) that maps every output NIfTI file back to its original DICOM sequence details and source files – crucial for reproducibility and traceability!
+*   **Essential Metadata Tracking**: Generates a detailed `.parquet` file (with a `.csv` fallback) that maps every output NIfTI file back to its original DICOM sequence details and source files.
 *   **Flexible 4D Handling**: Optionally splits 4D NIfTI files (common for fMRI or DWI) into individual 3D volumes, useful for specific analysis or model training needs.
 *   **Easy Deployment**: Includes a Dockerfile for straightforward deployment (recommended), but is also installable via pip/conda.